mathisjander/synthetic_data_app/README.md

 # synthetic_data_app
 This repository holds the files required for running the synthetic data app prototype as well as the datasets used to test it.

+The accompanying report can be found [here](https://www.researchgate.net/publication/375004790_Proof_of_Concept_for_a_Synthetic_Time_Series_Data_Generation_Application).

 Below you can find a short description of each file.

 app.py - Code to run the streamlit application